 You can hire a guided tour of the Latin Quarter where they usually handle small groups and take their members through the most emblematic areas and historical points of interest.
 Although the route may vary from one tour to another, your itinerary may include one or more of the following destinations:

 - The Sorbonne University

-- The Pantheon of Paris where the remains of Victor Hugo and Voltaire are buried
+- The Pantheon in Paris where the remains of Victor Hugo and Voltaire are located

 - The Luxembourg Gardens